prabusubra/Dev/AWS/SolutionArchitect.md

 ## S3:-
   - Regional service, availabe to all the Availablity Zone(AZ) on specified region.
   - Stores the data redunctantly accross AZs except **S3 Express One Zone**.
+  -

+## EC2:-
+  - Regional Service
+  - EC2 Global View to see all the running instances.

+## RDS:-
+  -